rxy94/api-coding-task/README.md

 **Implement a CRUD (Create-Read-Update-Delete) API.**

+The following add-ons will be positively evaluated:

+- Authentication
+- Authorization
+- Cache
+- Documentation

+---

 A light infrastructure is provided with a populated MySQL database with example data and a web server using PHP built-in development server.

 ## Non functional requirements